MicrosoftDocs/customer-insights/ci-docs/journeys/alm-assets-new.md

 1. First, import/export your digital assets files to target environment.
 1. Next, export another solution from the source environment for emails.
 1. Import the solution to the new environment.
-During the import, all links within emails will refer to the target environment you’re using.
+During the import, all links within emails refer to the target environment you’re using.
 We’ll update the reference of the files that already exist in the target environment.

 If you export and then import a solution for emails without first exporting or importing a solution for digital assets files, all the links in your emails will be referring to the source environment.
 If you want to fix that: